Cleaning up for a healthier Puget Sound

-- Through the Governor's Puget Sound Initiative and other funding, we are taking a baywide cleanup approach, focusing on multiple cleanup actions in dense industrial bays and other smaller bays to make cleanups cost less, go faster, and create redevelopment opportunities.
+- Through the Governor's Puget Sound Initiative and other funding, we're taking a baywide cleanup approach.
+We're focusing on multiple cleanup actions in dense industrial bays and other smaller bays to make cleanups cost less, go faster, and create redevelopment opportunities.
 And to make the Sound available for all to swim, fish, and dig.

 We're working to clean up Puget Sound and you can help

 There are thousands of cleanup sites across Puget Sound.
 We created teams to focus on cleanup and restoration in our highest priority waterways through the Puget Sound Initiative and Urban Water Cleanup actions.
 The map below shows locations of our focus on Puget Sound.

 Cleaning up priority bays in Puget SoundIn 2007, we prioritized cleanup and habitat restoration in seven important bays in the greater Puget Sound area.
 This baywide approach has guided our work over the past decade, resulting in cleanups that are coordinated, cost effective, and achieved more quickly.
 The goal of baywide cleanups is to protect the most sensitive habitat in Puget Sound, in part with a focus on supporting nursery habitat for herring, salmon, and clean shellfish.
 Baywide cleanup is an approach that doesn’t focus only on one site, but covers an entire bay, harbor or inlet.